JOJ0/mpc1k-seq/README.md

 32:34 bpm:        80
 ################## End of header ###################
-Found first occurence of SEARCHTERM at index 7168, it's 6 chars long If SEARCHTERM is the START of a wav filename in an Audio Track, this would be the first half:       "FunkBG_0" and this would be the second half:  "80_8bar"
+Found first occurence of SEARCHTERM at index 7168, it's 6 chars long If SEARCHTERM is the START of a wav filename in an AUDIO track, this would be the first half:       "FunkBG_0" and this would be the second half:  "80_8bar"
 ** REPLACE OPTIONS: ********************************